Manual on Uniform Traffic Control Devices: Mid-20th century

+The 1954 revision of the 1948 MUTCD changed the standard color of stop signs from yellow to red.

 In 1960, the National Joint Committee on Uniform Traffic Control Devices was again reorganized to include representatives of the National Association of Counties and the National League of Cities, then known as the American Municipal Association.
 In 1961, the MUTCD was again revised to make yellow center lines mandatory for the two exceptions where they had previously been recommended.
 The 1961 edition was the first edition to provide for uniform signs and barricades to direct traffic around road construction and maintenance operations.

+During the 1960s, United States Senator Abraham Ribicoff emerged as a prominent national advocate for highway safety, having previously championed the issue as governor of Connecticut.
+In an essay published in the July 1965 edition of The Atlantic Monthly, he argued that a lack of uniform standards between states contributed to highway deaths.
+For example, two of the worst deviations from the majority rule that no passing should be marked with a solid center line were Pennsylvania, which marked no-passing zones only with signs and not center lines, and Georgia, which marked them only with a yellow line on the shoulder.